 - a.
-Only patients that meet the criteria described in the indications should be selected. - All instruments should be cleaned and sterilized before use.
-Implants, if not provided sterile, must be sterilized before use.
+Only patients that meet the criteria described in the indications should be selected. - b.
+All implants and instruments should be cleaned and sterilized before use.
 Additional sterile components should be available in case of unexpected need. - c.
 Care should be used in the handling and storage of the implant components.
 The implants should not be scratched or otherwise damaged.
-Implants and instruments should be protected during storage, especially from corrosive environments. - Patient conditions and/or pre-dispositions such as those addressed in the aforementioned contraindications should be avoided. - e.
+Implants and instruments should be protected during storage, especially from corrosive environments. - d.
+Patient conditions and/or pre-dispositions such as those addressed in the aforementioned contraindications should be avoided. - e.
 An adequate inventory of implants should be available at the time of the surgery, normally a quantity in excess of what is expected to be used. - f.
 Since mechanical parts are involved, the surgeon should be familiar with the various components before using the equipment and should personally assemble the devices to verify that all parts and necessary instruments are present before the surgery begins.
-The GSO GS1 Spinal System implants (described in the DESCRIPTION Section) are not to be combined with the implants from another manufacturer.
+The GSO PCT Spinal System implants (described in the DESCRIPTION Section) are not to be combined with the implants from another manufacturer.